 Students are expected to be at their field placement during the regular hours of the agency.
-A minimum of seven and maximum of eight hours per day is customary, unless an alternate schedule is approved by the student's faculty liaison.
 Any extended amount of time in placement beyond the normal requirement of 16 hours per week is considered overtime, and compensatory time off is permitted.
 Any compensatory time for students requires prior approval from the field educator and liaison.
 The plan for taking the time also requires approval from the field educator and liaison.
 Time off should be taken within two weeks of when it is earned through a planned adjustment in the student's internship hours.
 Students are not encouraged to be at their placement during the semester break identified on the field calendar more than is necessary to responsibly serve their clients.
 Time earned during any semester break is to be used during the course of the semester and may not be accumulated and taken as a block at the semester end.
-Students should remain in field placement throughout the entire scheduled two-semester field period in order to experience the accumulation of learning over time.
+Students should remain in field placement throughout the entire scheduled two-semester field period in order to experience the accumulation of learning over time - unless prior approval has been granted.